AuroraEnergyResearch/aurora-origin-python-sdk/docsite/docs/origin_sdk/OriginSession.md

 setting the above environment variables for BASE_URLs.
 This feature is for internal use only.

-The authentication token is read from the users home directory *$home/.aurora-api-key* e.g. *C:/Users/Joe Bloggs/.aurora-api-key*.
-This can be overridden by passing the token into the constructor or by setting the environment variable *AURORA_API_KEY*.
+The authentication token is read from the user&#x27;s home directory *$home/.aurora-api-key* e.g. *C:/Users/Joe Bloggs/.aurora-api-key*.
+This can
+be overridden by passing the token into the constructor or by setting the environment variable *AURORA_API_KEY*.